Buying secondhand, recycled or reclaimed timber

 We recommend checking every detail.
 If you're unsure, you can take your builder with you.
 Pre-wrapped secondhand flooring may look great on the outside but it could contain mixed sizes which makes laying expensive.
 Also you can ask to look inside the packaging – a good dealer won't mind you wanting to check beforehand.

-If you can't buy secondhand or reclaimed timber, try using locally-produced Forest Stewardship Council (FSC) certified timber.
+If you can't buy secondhand or reclaimed timber or wood products, try using locally-produced Forest Stewardship Council (FSC) certified timber.